CULTURAL

 2_Context

-The Kollel is a new center specifically devoted to the study of the Torah.
+The Kollel is a center specifically devoted to the study of the Torah.
 Embedded in an orthodox neighborhood, residents primarily walk to the center daily, renewing a local synergy of both study and community.
 The building gracefully follows a rhythm of calendar and seasons, where the Kollel’s presence is most powerful in liminal periods.
 Dusk and dawn mark the beginning and end of day, and the architecture takes on a distinct beauty in those hours.

 "